2710 Monitoring Visits and Contacts

 Note: Refer to Section 1140, Disclosure of Information, regarding disclosure of information and national standards created under the Health Insurance Portability and Accountability Act to protect the confidentiality of individually identifiable health information.

-Texas Department of Corrections (TDC) staff are responsible for discharge planning for elderly or disabled persons being released from TDC.
-TDC tries to make a referral at least 30 days before the inmate is to be released from prison.
+Texas Department of Corrections (TDC) staff are responsible for discharge planning for people who are older or people with disabilities being released from TDC.
+TDC tries to make a referral at least 30 calendar days before the inmate will be released from prison.
 TDC is represented in the community by the Board of Pardons and Parole (BPP).
-BPP supervises the individual in the community and provides or arranges for other services he may need.
-Follow the usual case management procedures to certify the individual eligible for services, to refer his case for service, and to monitor or evaluate any services authorized.
+BPP supervises the person in the community and provides or arranges for other services they may need.
+Follow the usual case management procedures to certify the person eligible for services, to refer their case for service, and to monitor or evaluate any services authorized.

-Medicare and Medicaid hospice services are available to terminally ill Medicare/Medicaid eligibles who file an election statement with a particular hospice.
-Hospice applicants must be certified as terminally ill (six months or less to live) by a physician.
-For dually eligible individuals who elect hospice care, coverage is concurrent for the Medicare and Medicaid programs.
+Medicare and Medicaid hospice services are available to terminally ill Medicare and Medicaid eligibles who file an election statement with a particular hospice.
+Hospice applicants must be certified as terminally ill, with six months or less to live, by a physician.
+For dually eligible people who elect hospice care, coverage is concurrent with the Medicare and Medicaid programs.
 Hospice care is also available on a private-pay basis.

-Hospice staff contact the case worker by telephone concerning the start and cancel dates for hospice care.
-Hospice staff will no longer send a copy of Form 3071, Individual Election/Cancellation/Update, to HHSC staff.
-Individuals may elect or cancel hospice care at any time.
+Hospice staff contact the caseworker by phone about the start and cancellation dates for hospice care.
+Hospice staff no longer send a copy of Form 3071, Individual Election/Cancellation/Update, to HHSC staff.
+People may elect or cancel hospice care at any time.

-Individuals electing hospice may be eligible for services through HHSC as long as there is no duplication in the services delivered.
-A Medicaid recipient, age 21 and older, who elects Medicaid hospice, waives his rights to other programs with Medicaid services related to the treatment of the terminal illness.
-The Medicaid recipient does not waive his rights to services offered by HHSC that are unrelated to the treatment of the terminal illness.
-Individuals under 21 years of age who elect hospice do not waive rights to Medicaid services related or unrelated to the terminal illness.
+People electing hospice may be eligible for services through HHSC if there is no duplication in the services delivered.
+A Medicaid recipient, 21 and older, who elects Medicaid hospice waives their rights to other programs with Medicaid services related to the treatment of a terminal illness.
+The Medicaid recipient does not waive their rights to services offered by HHSC that are unrelated to the treatment of the terminal illness.
+People under 21 years of age who elect hospice do not waive rights to Medicaid services related or unrelated to the terminal illness.

-HHSC case workers must follow up with the individual receiving services to determine what hospice will provide and adjust the individual’s service plan to assure no duplication of services.
-Case workers must respond to a notification of hospice election within the time frames of a change request.
+HHSC caseworkers must follow up with the person receiving services to determine what hospice will provide and adjust the person’s service plan to ensure no duplication of services.
+Caseworkers must respond to a notification of hospice election within the time frame of a change request.

-The unmet need policy in Section 2433, Determining Unmet Need in the Service Arrangement Column, does apply to hospice individuals.
-Coordinate any CCSE service plan with the hospice provider to prevent duplication and to assure adequate services to the individual.
-If an individual's need for help with a particular task is adequately met by the hospice provider, do not authorize purchased services for that task.
+The unmet need policy in Section 2433, Determining Unmet Need in the Service Arrangement Column, does apply to hospice people.
+Coordinate any CCSE service plan with the hospice provider to prevent duplication and assure adequate services to the person.
+If the hospice provider adequately meets a person's need for help with a particular task, do not authorize purchased services for that task.

-If the need for help will not be met by the hospice provider, or if the need will be only partly met, authorize services on the same basis used for any other individual.
+If the hospice provider does not meet the need for help, or if the need is only partly met, authorize services on the same basis as those used for any other person.

-Case workers may receive a request to initiate a CCSE service for an individual who is already receiving that service from a hospice.
-In this case, it must be determined whether the hospice will continue to provide the needed care.
-Authorize the CCSE service if the hospice service will end on a particular date, or if the hospice provider will provide the service only until the CCSE service can begin.
-Coordinate service initiation and ending dates with the hospice provider in order to prevent a break in services.
-When a CCSE individual enters a nursing home under hospice, terminate CCSE services effective the date the individual entered the facility.
-If the individual receives hospice care at home, making reduction or termination of CCSE services necessary, give the individual the usual 12-day advance notice before the effective date of the reduction or termination.
+Caseworkers may receive a request to initiate a CCSE service for a person already receiving that service from a hospice.
+In this case, it must be determined if the hospice will continue to provide the needed care.
+Authorize the CCSE service if the hospice service ends on a certain date or if the hospice provider will provide the service only until the CCSE service can begin.
+Coordinate service initiation and ending dates with the hospice provider to prevent a break in services.
+When a CCSE person enters a nursing home under hospice, terminate CCSE services effective the date the person entered the facility.
+If the person receives hospice care at home, making reduction or termination of CCSE services necessary, give the person the usual 12-day advance notice before the effective date of the reduction or termination.

-If an HHSC individual with Medicaid for the Elderly and People with Disabilities (MEPD) eligibility determination (Community Attendant Medicaid Hospice Program Services) enters a nursing facility under Medicaid hospice, the HHSC case worker notifies the MEPD staff of the Hospice nursing facility entry and closure of the HHSC case by sending Form H1746-A, MEPD Referral Cover Sheet.
+If a person with Medicaid for the Elderly and People with Disabilities (MEPD) eligibility determination (Community Attendant Medicaid Hospice Program Services) enters a nursing facility under Medicaid hospice, the caseworker notifies the MEPD of the Hospice nursing facility entry and closure of the HHSC case by sending Form H1746-A, MEPD Referral Cover Sheet.

-In relevant situations, consider hospice services as a resource available to CCSE applicants and individuals.
-Monitor CCSE individuals on an ongoing basis to determine whether they need or are receiving hospice services.
+In related situations, hospice services should be considered as a resource available to CCSE applicants and recipients.
+Monitor CCSE people on an ongoing basis to determine if they need or are receiving hospice services.

 2736 Complaints, Grievances or Suggestions

-The applicant or individual has the right to lodge a complaint, voice a grievance or recommend changes in policy or service without restraint, interference, coercion, discrimination or reprisal.
+The applicant or person has the right to lodge a complaint, voice a grievance, or recommend changes in policy or service without restraint, interference, coercion, discrimination or reprisal.
 Staff must:

-• acknowledge the complaint, grievance or recommendation within 14 days of the date the Texas Health and Human Services Commission (HHSC) receives it; and
+• acknowledge the complaint, grievance, or recommendation within 14 calendar days of the date the Texas Health and Human Services Commission (HHSC) receives it; and

-• resolve it within 60 days of that date.
+• resolve it within 60 calendar days of that date.

 2736.1 Reporting Service Delivery Issues

-Program provider service delivery issues may be reported to the Health and Human Services (HHS) Office of the Ombudsman.
+Provider service delivery issues may be reported to the Texas Health and Human Services (HHS) Office of the Ombudsman.
 These reports may be generated by:

-Service delivery issues include any dissatisfaction expressed by the individual regarding a service delivery provider.
-The individual may express dissatisfaction about:
+Service delivery issues include any dissatisfaction expressed by the person about a service delivery provider.
+The person may express dissatisfaction about:

-• the quality of a service provided (care, treatment or services received);
+• the quality of a service provided, such as care, treatment or services received;

 • aspects of interpersonal relationships, such as rudeness; or